Best daily deals

 When it comes to powering headphones with an amp, it's about more than high voltage; you also have to keep an eye out for current requirements.

 A base understanding of amplifier requirements may lead you to believe that the only relevant number is voltage (Vrms), but that’s only painting a partial picture.
 Power measurements are derived from voltage and current (mA).
 Generally speaking, high-impedance cans require greater voltage, while low-impedance cans require greater current.
 Even then, you only need a few volts for high-impedance headphones to get dangerously loud.
 It’s not just about loudness, though, you want everything to be amplified uniformly.
-In order for that to happen, the amount of current needs to be appropriate.
+For that to happen, the amount of current needs to be appropriate.
 That way, the drivers may move with enough force to reproduce an adequate measure of bass.
 In fact, when it comes to low-end frequency reproduction, current matters more than voltage.

 What about a DAC?